geek-cookbook/geek-cookbook/docs/blog/posts/notes/using-velero-in-hardened-kubernetes-with-istio.md

 ## How does Velero work?

-Velero runs within a cluster, listening for custom resources defining backups, restores, destinations, schedules, etc. Based on a combination of all of these, Velero scrapes the kubernetes API, works out what to backup, and does so, according to a schedule.
+Velero backup runs within a cluster, listening for custom resources defining backups, restores, destinations, schedules, etc. Based on a combination of all of these, Velero scrapes the kubernetes API, works out what to backup, and does so, according to a schedule.
+Typically you'd deploy the velero helm chart into your repository either manually, or using a GitOps-like tool, such as [FluxCD][flux] or ArgoCD.

 ## Velero backup hooks